hz-tyfoon/ultimate-addons-for-gutenberg/README.md

 ### x.x.x ###
 * Feature: Image Gallery - Added Lightbox.
+* Global - Inherit From Theme - Added global and block wise option to inherit theme stylings.

 ### 2.4.0 ###
 * New: Introducing the Countdown block that will help you generate hype and create a sense of urgency among your audience, during product sales or releases!